BramVanImpeUcll/ip-major-2223/2_phoenix/1_2_phoenix_liveview/guide/1_liveview.md

 LiveView is an alternative approach to rendering the UI of your Phoenix app.

+The material used in class can be found in the "class" folder.

 To know more about it check the following resources:

 * https://pragmaticstudio.com/phoenix-liveview